-The measurable objective set forth in the GSP for land subsidence along the SLC is 0.1 foot/year.
-This value reflects the residual subsidence that would continue regardless of groundwater level recovery as a result of historical groundwater pumping that occurred in the region prior to the construction of the SLC and prior to development of the GSP (LSCE 2020).
-The minimum threshold for land subsidence along the SLC is 0.3 feet/year; subsidence rates along the SLC that exceed 0.3 feet/year have the potential to interfere with surface land uses and cause undesirable results.
+The measurable objective set forth in the GSP for land subsidence along the SLC is 0.1 feet/year.
+This value reflects the residual inelastic subsidence that would continue regardless of groundwater level recovery as a result of historical groundwater pumping that occurred in the region prior to the construction of the SLC and prior to development of the GSP.
+The District's minimum threshold for acceptable land subsidence along the SLC is 0.3 feet/year in a given year, which is based upon the recent rate of subsidence that has not reportedly resulted in significant damage to lands or infrastructure in other parts of the Subbasin and is not projected to occur every year.
+Thus, subsidence rates along the SLC that exceed 0.3 feet/year have the potential to interfere with surface land uses and cause undesirable results (e.g., adverse effects on land or damage to infrastructure, including water conveyance).
 Under the GSP, subsidence along the SLC and in other areas of the Subbasin will be monitored through a network of extensometers, groundwater levels, and benchmark survey locations.
-The District will also continue to collaborate with DWR to address subsidence along the SLC.
+The District will also continue to collaborate with DWR to address subsidence along the SLC to ensure undesirable results do not occur and to prevent or minimize damage to water conveyance infrastructure (LSCE 2020).
+In the event that thresholds are exceeded, groundwater pumping would be limited in the area and in-lieu surface water supplies would be provided to the area.
+Managing and monitoring subsidence resulting from groundwater pumping are discussed in Section 15.10.2(b) on page 56.